 When to Go to Sequoia National Park

 This is a tough one as all seasons provide a slew of activities at Sequoia.
-If you want to beat the crowds and can handle some cold season camping then you can go to Sequoia in the winter, which is tolerable.
-If you are fine with crowds and prefer excellent weather than summer is your best option.
+If you want to beat the crowds and can handle some cold season camping, then you can go to Sequoia in the winter, which is tolerable.
+If you are okay with crowds and prefer excellent weather than summer is your best option.
 Want a good balance between crowds and weather?
 The shoulder seasons of spring and fall will be your best bet.
+Make sure to plan as booking a trip to Sequoia can be difficult if you wait until the last minute.
+Go with family, friends, or go by yourself and experience the magic of Sequoia.